secretGeek/AwesomeCSV/README.md

 # Awesome CSV [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+## A carefully curated list of CSV-related tools and resources

 CSV remains the most futuristic data format from the distant past.

 XML has risen and fallen.
 JSON is just a flash in the pan.
 YAML is a poisoned chalice. **CSV will outlast them all.**